material-motion/material-motion/concepts/patterns.md

 Intentions are the what.
 Actors are the how.

-Why is this pattern important?
-It allows [Runtimes](runtimes.md) to offload expensive work to separate threads, processes, or workers.
+This pattern is important because it allows [Runtimes](runtimes.md) to offload expensive work to separate threads, processes, or workers.

 ### What (Intention)